AngloGold Ashanti Limited (AU) Just Got Our Attention

 AU’s Market Performance

-AU stocks went up by 0.28% for the week, with a monthly drop of -13.74% and a quarterly performance of -38.74%, while its annual performance rate touched -24.79%.
-The volatility ratio for the week stands at 3.00% while the volatility levels for the past 30 days are set at 4.28% for AngloGold Ashanti Limited.
-The simple moving average for the period of the last 20 days is -6.64% for AU stocks with a simple moving average of -26.59% for the last 200 days.
+AU stocks went down by -5.19% for the week, with a monthly drop of -12.87% and a quarterly performance of -41.39%, while its annual performance rate touched -29.08%.
+The volatility ratio for the week stands at 4.15% while the volatility levels for the past 30 days are set at 3.92% for AngloGold Ashanti Limited.
+The simple moving average for the period of the last 20 days is -8.20% for AU stocks with a simple moving average of -29.65% for the last 200 days.

 Analysts’ Opinion of AU